 1. Decide where you want to host the tailgate.

 First things first, you need to determine where you’d want to host the virtual tailgate.
-Because of the restrictions on population, you’d want to host as few friends as possible (7 or fewer is recommended).
+Because of the restrictions on the number of people allowed at gatherings, you’d want to host as few friends as possible.
 Then, you need to choose the perfect spot for hangouts.

 Do you want to host on Zoom?
 In person?
 A little bit of both?
-If you’re looking to celebrate safely in person, try bringing the tailgate outside to open-air areas like the garage, driveway, backyard, or the deck of your home if there’s enough space.
+If you’re looking to celebrate safely in person, try bringing the tailgate outside to open-air areas like the garage, driveway, backyard, balconies, or decks.

 2. Get a big-screen display.